Skip to main content

 (int, slice, int) idict_get_prev?(cell dict, int key_len, int pivot) asm(pivot dict key_len -> 1 0 2) "DICTIGETPREV" "NULLSWAPIFNOT2";

-Similar to dict_get_next? but computes the maximum key k smaller than pivot.
+Similar to dict_get_next?, but instead finds the largest key k that is less than the pivot.

 dict_get_preveq?